 Effective data management is crucial for fostering collaboration, ensuring compliance, and enhancing efficiency within any research institution.
 Recognizing this, the Wageningen Data Compliance Centre (WDCC) embarked on a year-long project to improve data practices across Wageningen University & Research (WUR).
 This "Metadata Integration Manual for WUR SharePoint" is a key outcome of that initiative.

-Purpose of the Manual

 The manual serves as a practical guide for WUR staff to seamlessly incorporate metadata into their daily workflows using Microsoft SharePoint and Teams.
 By aligning with internationally recognized standards like Dublin Core and DataCite, the manual ensures consistency, interoperability, and adherence to best practices in data management and compliance.
-First, giving guidelines to enhancing the Data Findability and Accessibility.
+This manual has the following objectives: First, giving guidelines to enhancing the Data Findability and Accessibility.
 Thus, improving the ability to locate and retrieve important files efficiently.
 Second key objective is to minimize additional Workload.
 That means prompting the use of familiar tools and conventions such as current file naming practices that staff are already accustomed to.
 Third, boosting collaboration and efficiency, which in practice is reflected into facilitate better teamwork among colleagues and with external partners.
 Lastly, these guidelines aim at aligning with Recognized Standards and Implement metadata fields based on globally recognized standards like Dublin Core or DataCite to ensure consistency and interoperability.

 More specifically, the Manual cover the following topics: First, at the core of the manual lies a Step-by-Step Guide with detailed instructions on setting up metadata fields in SharePoint, populating metadata for individual files, and reviewing entries for accuracy.
 The guide emphasizes that metadata integration is intended for important and meaningful files that could benefit others.
 Metadata Implementation for Other Platforms: Additional guidance on adding metadata to files stored on researchers' laptops and the W-Drive, ensuring comprehensive data management and compliance across all storage environments.
 Finally, in the appendix we do provide tailored explanations of the Dublin Core and DataCite metadata properties, specifically adapted to the types of data handled in WSER projects.
 This helps users understand the purpose of each field and fill them in accurately.